MickyBalladelli/coronaglobe/README.md

 ### `npm start`

-If you want to produce a production build:
+If you want to generate a production build:

 ### `npm run build`